 Are you looking for an inexpensive corn and gluten-free flour alternative?
 Learn How to Make Rice Flour, an easy and frugal allergen-friendly flour substitute and find some delicious recipes to use it in!

 I recently started to look into buying rice flour.
 Rice flour can be a good alternative to wheat or corn flour.
-After doing some digging I discovered that rice flour isn’t really that expensive but I also learned that it’s much cheaper to make your own.
-Plus no special equipment is needed!
+After doing some digging I discovered that rice flour isn’t really that expensive but I have also learned that it’s much cheaper to make your own.
+It’s very easy to make too, no special equipment is needed!

-To grind up rice flour it's simple, just grind about 1 – 2 cups at a time in your blender!
+Making your own rice flour is simple, just grind about 1 – 2 cups of uncooked rice at a time in your blender!
 Your blender should be able to grind the rice into a fine enough powder to use for baking.
 Another great tool to use (if you have one) is a Magic Bullet.
-I also use my Magic Bullet to grind turbinado sugar when a recipe needs a finer grade sugar.
+(I also use my Magic Bullet to grind turbinado sugar when a recipe needs a finer grade sugar.)

-The only downside to grinding in a blender is that grinding harder food products (such as rice) will wear down the motor faster than if you just use it for smoothies.
-If you plan on grinding alot of rice flour you will either want to consider a high quality blender with a good motor or a grain grinder (or grain grinder attachment).
+The only downside to grinding your homemade rice flour in a blender is that grinding harder food products (such as rice) will wear down the motor faster than if you just use it for smoothies.
+If you plan on grinding a lot of rice flour you will either want to consider a high-quality blender with a good motor or a grain grinder (or grain grinder attachment).

-So how does the cost of home ground rice flour stack up against store boughten rice flour?
+So how does the cost of homemade rice flour stack up against store-bought rice flour?

 White Jasmine Rice 25lb – $26.75

 In general, making your own rice flour will save you about 50% off the cost of the store-bought rice flour.
 Not a bad deal if you plan on using it often!